AleksaMCode/Preferred-Network-List-Sniffer/README.md

 ### Without Docker

-- <p align="justify">Backend: to start the ASGI and Redis server and to run microservices see <a href="./sniffer/README.md">these instructions</a>.</p>
+- <p align="justify">Backend: to start the ASGI and Redis server and to run services see <a href="./sniffer/README.md">these instructions</a>.</p>
 - <p align="justify">Frontend: to run the React server see <a href="./web/README.md"> these instructions</a>.</p>

-Here is a screenshot when I ran everything "manually":
+Here is a screenshot when everything was ran "manually":

 - Top Left: Redis server
 - Top Right: ASGI server